PhD Cluster in Environmental History

 • Colin Elliott (Mediterranean ecology, environmental history of the Roman empire, ancient epidemics, the Roman economy, money, connectivity)

-• Sara Gregg (environmental history, agriculture, land policy in the Americas, 19th and 20th century North America, historical geography and hGIS)
+• Sara Gregg (environmental history, global agriculture, land policy in the Americas, 19th and 20th century North America, historical geography and hGIS)

 • Pedro Machado (marine extraction & exchange; resource management; marine ecologies; waterscapes; early modern and modern Indian Ocean; global history)